nexiality/documentation/commands/web/switchBrowser(profile,config).md

 simulate 2 users bidding (online) on the same product, or to simulate 2 (or more) users chatting online via the same channel.

-This command takes 2 parameters: `profile` is an user-defined _identifier_ to reference a specific browser instance.
+This command takes 2 parameters: `profile` is a user-defined _identifier_ to reference a specific browser instance.
 One can toggle between multiple browser instances using the `profile` parameter.
 The `config` parameter is a set of name-value configurations to determine the construct of a browser instance.
-Each name-value pair would take up a line, or separated by comma.
+Each name-value pair would take up a line.
 For example,<br/>
 ![](image/switchBrowser_01.png)

 This means to switch the automation to another browser, referenced as `adminBrowser`, which :